DIRECTORS & STAFF

 DIRECTOR, ARTHUR WILLIAMS MIDDLE SCHOOL

-Mr. Sammy W. Alday is in his first year of teaching at Arthur Williams Middle School in Jesup, Georgia.
-Mr. Alday is a recent graduate of Troy University with his Undergraduate Degree in Music Education-Instrumental.
+Mr. Sammy W. Alday began his teaching career at Arthur Williams Middle School in 2022.
+Mr. Alday is a graduate of Troy University with his Undergraduate Degree in Music Education-Instrumental.
 During his time at Troy, Mr. Alday was the Head Drum Major for the Sound of the South Marching Band, Principal Chair French Horn in Symphony Band, and also student conductor.

 KENZLEE SIMS